 Can leave streaks on the rubber if not wiped down properly after application.

-The unique spray formula creates a small protective barrier from weather and moisture over the top of the tire's rubber, in addition to creating a good shine.
+The unique spray formula creates a small, protective barrier from weather and moisture over the top of the rubber, in addition to creating a good shine.

-Can dry and leave spots or streaks without wiping off excess liquid.
+Can dry and leave spots or streaks if excess liquid isn't wiped off.

-The liquid shine makes it easy to apply directly to the tire surface or to rub in on with a sponge or cloth.
-The liquid helps to darken the tire in addition to provide a shine coat.
+The liquid product makes it easy to apply directly to the surface or to rub in with a sponge or cloth.
+The liquid helps to darken the rubber in addition to providing a shiny coat.

-The length of the shine can vary depending on the tire and application method.
-Sometimes lasts only a week.
+Effects can vary depending on the surface and application method; sometimes lasts only a week.

 If you take pride in your ride, you probably detail your vehicle on a regular basis.
 In addition to buffing and shining your car or truck inside and out, it’s also important to give your tires some much-needed attention with tire shine.